Emmotes/ic_spoilers/docs/krond.md

     "id": 2334,
     "flavour_text": "",
     "description": {
-        "desc": "Krond gains the Debuff role and enemies damaged by Krond take an additional $amount% damage from all of his subsequent attacks, including any cantrip spells."
+        "desc": "Krond gains the Debuff role and enemies damaged by Krond take an additional $amount% damage from all of his subsequent attacks, including any Cantrip spells."
     },
     "effect_keys": [
         {